MichaelMiR01/tcc4tcl_dev/tcc4tcl_altmake/readme.md

         ./configure
         make

-this make the normal tcc and libtcc1.a
+this will make the normal tcc and libtcc1.a

         make tcc4tcl